Sameer-Programmer/Practice-Java/Arrays.md

 Arrays in Java:
 - Have fixed size
 - Don't specify size during declaration
+- Every Array type is an Object
+- Every Array type have their Class Name
 - Size is compulsory during creation
 - Size accepts data types: int, short, byte, and char
 - Array size can be zero